ritchieng/machine-learning-nanodegree/reinforcement_learning/smartcab/smartcab/report_pdf.md

 ### Parameters Initiated
 - Alpha (learning rate), is arbitrarily set at 0.3.
 - Gamma (discount rate), is arbitrarily set at 0.3.
-- Epsilon (randomness probability), is arbitrarily set such that it is 1%.
+- Epsilon (randomness probability), is arbitrarily set at 10 such that it is 10%.
+    - This is done by randomizing the values of p from 0 to 100.
+    - And if p < epsilon, the smart cab would take a random action.
 - Q initial values set at 4
     - Although we will suffer more initial penalties trying out every action.
     - This will matter more only when scaling up this reinforcement learning problem to include more dummy agents.
+    - This technique is called optimistic initialization.

 ### Trial 100 results
 https://gist.github.com/ritchieng/02a2dd735ff4b13dccfeb45fb4e07fe3

 ### Results
 - The smart cab reaches the destination more frequently.
-- Moreover, as you can see, we've achieved a success rate of 94% with a random assignment of parameters
+- Moreover, as you can see, we've achieved a success rate of 97% with a random assignment of parameters
      - ![](https://raw.githubusercontent.com/ritchieng/machine-learning-nanodegree/master/reinforcement_learning/smartcab/smartcab/training_without_improvements.png)
 - And if you look at the results of the 100 trails, we're having fewer violations of traffic rules compared to without learning.